-The Honorable Paul M. Dabbar is a Distinguished Visiting Fellow at the Center on Global Energy Policy at Columbia University SIPA.
-He is also CEO and Co-founder of Bohr Quantum Technology, developing and deploying technologies for the emerging quantum internet.
+The Honorable Paul M. Dabbar is a Distinguished Visiting Fellow at CGEP.
+He is also Chairman and CEO of Bohr Quantum Technologies, developing and deploying technologies for the emerging quantum internet.

 Prior to that in 2017, the U.S. Senate unanimously confirmed Mr. Dabbar to serve as the Department of Energy’s fourth Under Secretary for Science, where he served from 2017-2021.
 He managed several areas of the Department, as well as serving as the Department’s principal advisor on fundamental energy research, energy technologies, science, and commercialization of technologies.
 He managed over 60,000 people with a budget of $15 billion p.a. at over 100 sites, including managing the majority of the U.S. National Laboratories.

 Areas of research he managed included basic energy sciences, nuclear and high energy physics, advanced computing, fusion, and biological & environmental research.
 He also led the largest environmental remediation program in the U.S., addressing the operations of nuclear weapons and commercial power production, completing several multi-billion dollar construction projects.
 He also led various new efforts to commercialize innovations arising from the National Labs.
 He co-led several new energy innovation efforts, including the Energy Storage Grand Challenge, as well as the passage and implementation of the National Quantum Initiative Act.

 Mr. Dabbar was awarded in 2021 the Secretary of Energy’s senior DOE award, the James R. Schlesinger Medal, for leadership on developing energy technologies, discovery science, environmental management, and the National Quantum Initiative.